nmaswood/Khan-Academy-Project/README.md

 2.) open index.html

 3.)
-Select a checkbox to test that parameter, the result a few seconds after checkbox selection.
+Select a checkbox to test a parameter, the result will appear aa few seconds after checkbox selection.

 4.)
-To disable automatic testing, hit the manual button.
-And instead test using the 'push' button.
+To disable automatic testing, hit the *manual* button.
+And instead test using the *push* button.